grnet/synnefo/docs/quick-install-admin-guide.rst

    # a2enmod headers
    # a2enmod proxy_http

-!!!
-Warning: Do NOT start/restart the server yet.
+.. warning:: Do NOT start/restart the server yet.
 If the server is running:

 .. code-block:: console